lordcobisco/Programacao_20222/AtividadeContextualizada - Aula1.md

 Guarde as informações de comprimento da perna do paciente

-Busque o cinto ou blusa do Lokomat no local onde ele está guardado
+Busque a blusa do Lokomat no local onde ele está guardado

-Leve o cinto ou blusa do Lokomat até o paciente
+Leve a blusa do Lokomat até o paciente

 Peça para que o paciente incline o tronco para frente

-Erga o  cinto ou blusa do Lokomat e coloque-o atrás da coluna do paciente, entre a coluna e a cadeira
+Erga a blusa do Lokomat e coloque-o atrás da coluna do paciente, entre a coluna e a cadeira

-Alinhe o local sinalizado por um "M" no cinto ou blusa do Lokomat à coluna do paciente
+Alinhe o local sinalizado por um "M" na blusa do Lokomat à coluna do paciente

-Ajuste o cinto ou blusa do Lokomat ao corpo do paciente
+Ajuste a blusa do Lokomat ao corpo do paciente

-Prenda o cinto ou blusa do Lokomat frente do corpo do paciente

-Feche todas as travas do cinto ou blusa do Lokomat
+Feche todas as travas da blusa do Lokomat

 Após fechar as travas, puxe cada corda da trava para ajustá-lo ao corpo do paciente